asyncapi/community/BOUNTY_PROGRAM.md

 In case documentation must be provided together with solution requested in the Bounty Issue, such requirement should be explicitly stated in the Scope during Bounty Issue submission.

 Bounty Issue has an overall time of life of five calendar months.
-If the Bounty Issue was not assigned during the first calendar quarter round (e.g., `bounty/2024-Q1`), it gets label of the second calendar quarter round (e.g., `bounty/2024-Q2`) and label `bounty/stalled`.
+If the Bounty Issue was not assigned during the first calendar quarter round (e.g., `bounty/2024-Q1`), it gets text label of the second calendar quarter round (e.g., `bounty/2024-Q2`) and text label `bounty/stalled`.
 If during two calendar months of the second calendar quarter round the Bounty Issue still was not picked up by any Bounty Program Participant for resolution, all bounty-related labels are removed from it and Bounty Issue becomes a regular GitHub issue, which can again be submitted as a Bounty Issue Candidate.

+Upon request of the AsyncAPI Maintainer in the Bounty Issue's comments in the process of resolution, the Complexity Level of the Bounty Issue can be reclassified in any direction (both lowered to `Medium` and heightened to `Advanced`,) with corresponding changes to the Bounty Issue's Timeline.

+To avoid half-merges, unmet dependencies on the completion of other (inextricably linked) issues, waiting for merges of other separate PRs that provide critically important functionality for the given task, etc., and to avoid situations where AsyncAPI has already acquired an obligation to pay but factually the conditions of the Bounty Issue completion are not met yet, a system of double control with separation of concerns is exercised on the Bounty Issues:

+- after Bounty Issue's closure on GitHub, the AsyncAPI Maintainer, who was responsible for the resolution of the given Bounty Issue from the AsyncAPI's side, confirms the Bounty Issue's technical resolution by posting a separate confirming comment in this Bounty Issue's comments;

+- the Bounty Program Participant proceeds with the process of claiming the reward only after the second comment from the Bounty Program Coordinator, confirming the Bounty Issue completion and readiness to perform the payout.

-## Claiming reward
+## Claiming the reward

+Claiming the reward for the completed Bounty Issue is done via submission of an invoice at [the AsyncAPI page on Open Collective](https://opencollective.com/asyncapi) (button '`SUBMIT EXPENSE`'.)

+Requirements for the invoice:

+- Make sure that `Legal Name` and `Full name of the account holder` **are the same** and are YOUR REAL LEGAL NAME according to the passport/ID (nicknames are allowed only in `Settings / Public profile / Display name`, and it is **this** name that will be displayed publicly thoughout https://opencollective.com, if you have privacy concerns)

-Claiming reward for the completed Bounty Issue is made through submission of invoice at [AsyncAPI page on OpenCollective](https://opencollective.com/asyncapi) (button 'SUBMIT EXPENSE') with invoice subject '`Bounty [repo]#[issue]`' (e.g., '`Bounty cli#38`' or '`Bounty cli#38, cli#361`' in case of two rewards joined into one sum), tag '`bounty`'.
+- **Expense title**: '`Bounty [repo]#[issue]`' (e.g., '`Bounty cli#38`' or '`Bounty cli#38, cli#361`' in case of two rewards being joined into one sum)

-At the time of writing (2023-10-01) OpenCollective supports `ACH`, `International SWIFT through Wise` (limitations of financial technology company 'Wise' are applied) and `PayPal` as automated payout methods.
-In rare cases (once per calendar year) Bounty Program Participant in personal communication with OpenCollective can request them to perform a payout using custom payment method to a non-sanctioned jurisdiction.
+- **Tag**: '`bounty`'

+- **Set invoice details / Description**: mention full URL of the GitHub issue which served as the Bounty Issue

-**Potential Bounty Program Participants should check whether they will be able to receive payment themselves before starting participation in the Bounty Program.**
+AsyncAPI relies on Open Collective for [compliance with global sanctions](https://docs.opencollective.foundation/how-it-works/policies/international#international-activity-that-we-cant-enable).
+However, it has been empirically proven that even if the Bounty Program Participant is a citizen of a sanctioned jurisdiction, they can still receive the financial payment made to a payee in a non-sanctioned jurisdiction.
+Taking this into account, **potential Bounty Program Participants should check whether they will be able to receive payment themselves prior to starting participation in the Bounty Program**.
+AsyncAPI will not take any action if Open Collective refuses to relay the payment due to US or global sanctions imposed on a jurisdiction or an individual.

-Note, that if Bounty Program Participant submits invoice expenses for more than six hundred US dollars 00 cents (USD 600.00) per calendar year to a Collective at OpenCollective with a Fiscal Host in the US (which is AsyncAPI), they will be asked to fill out an IRS tax information form, which will be either a `W-8BEN` or a `W-8BEN-E` depending on whether the Bounty Program Participant is an individual or a sole proprietor, supplying a local tax ID.
+Also, note, that if a Bounty Program Participant submits invoice expenses for more than six hundred US dollars and 00 cents (USD 600.00) per calendar year to a Collective at Open Collective with a Fiscal Host in the US (AsyncAPI fits this description,) they will be asked to fill out an IRS tax information form, which will be either a `W-8BEN` or a `W-8BEN-E` depending on whether the Bounty Program Participant is an individual or a sole proprietor, **supplying a local Tax ID**.

+At the time of writing (2023-10-01) Open Collective supports `ACH`, `International SWIFT through Wise` (limitations of financial technology company 'Wise' are applied) and `PayPal` as automated payout methods.
+In rare cases (once per calendar year) Bounty Program Participant in personal communication with Open Collective can request them to perform a payout using a custom payment method to a non-sanctioned jurisdiction.

 ## Ban

 Each new Bounty Program Participant starts participation in the Bounty Program with the quantity of Bans equal to zero.

-In case a Bounty Program Participant stops rendering services directed towards resolution of the Bounty Issue without any communication on the subject (performs 'silent drop') for the first time, they receive a First Ban and will not be eligible to participate in the Bounty Program during the next one calendar quarter.
-After this period the First Ban expires.
+In case a Bounty Program Participant stops rendering services directed towards resolution of the Bounty Issue without any communication on the subject (performs 'silent drop') for the first time, they receive a First Ban and will be prohibited from participating in the Bounty Program starting from the current moment, and during two calendar months from the beginning of the next calendar quarter.
+After this period, the First Ban expires.

-In case a Bounty Program Participant stops rendering services directed towards resolution of the Bounty Issue without any communication on the subject (performs 'silent drop') for the second time during two calendar quarters after the expiration of the First Ban, they receive a Second Ban and will not be eligible to participate in the Bounty Program during the next three calendar quarters.
-After this period the Second Ban expires.
+In case a Bounty Program Participant stops rendering services directed towards resolution of the Bounty Issue without any communication on the subject (performs 'silent drop') for the second time during two calendar quarters after the expiration of the First Ban, they receive a Second Ban and will be prohibited from participating in the Bounty Program starting from the current moment, and during eight calendar months from the beginning of the next calendar quarter.
+After this period, the Second Ban expires.

+In case a Bounty Program Participant stops rendering services directed towards resolution of two Bounty Issues simultaneously without any communication on the subject (performs 'silent drop',) the Second Ban is applied immediately.

 After the expiration of the Second Ban or after two calendar quarters after the expiration of the First Ban if no Second Ban was received during this time, their Ban history is considered clean, and the quantity of Bans is reset to zero.